'I ended up marrying a man that I barely knew and didn’t love'

 "Honestly, I can’t remember my wedding day.
-Whenever I look at photo’s I don’t recognize myself," says Haritha Kandabattu
+Whenever I look at photo’s I don’t recognise myself," says Haritha Kandabattu

-Life in India can be really hard for girls, particularly those who live with parents who overlook their daughter's happiness in the name of obsolete customs and traditions.
+Life in India can be really hard for girls, particularly those who live with parents who overlook their daughter's happiness in the name of obsolete customs and traditions, like arranged marriage.

 I ended up marrying a man I barely knew...